 - Do you need to bill differently to better manage costs?

 Once you have a good sense of how your time is being spent, your hours can be measured against your revenue.

-For example, making $10,000 on a project sounds like a nice chunk of change.
-But if 100 hours were spent on the project and it delivered $10,000 in revenue, did you *really* make money on it?
+For example, making $10,000 on a project sounds pretty good.
+But if 100 hours were spent on the project and it delivered $10,000 in revenue, did you really make money on it?
 In other words, was the project worth the time you spent on it?
 Or did you undercharge based on how long the project took?

 When time is managed effectively, profitability improves.
 Time tracking helps you get there.

 In a pinch, your business can track time using spreadsheets or even a pen and piece of paper.
 But time-tracking software is a more efficient alternative that offers greater visibility into how teams are spending their time.

 Time-tracking software (like FreshBooks) can be integrated into other business solutions such as accounting and invoicing, human resources, project management and payroll.
 This way, you also save time connecting your data around tracked time with the bottom-line realities of billing and payments.
 And time tracking comes with a number of important features that spreadsheets will never provide, like: